Quantitative approximations of evolving probability measures and sequential Markov Chain Monte Carlo methods: Abstract

 \section{Abstract}

 We study approximations of evolving probability measures by an interacting particle system.
 The particle system dynamics is a combination of independent Markov chain moves and importance sampling/resampling steps.
 Under global regularity conditions, we derive non-asymptotic error bounds for the particle system approximation.
-The main motivation are applications to sequential MCMC methods for Monte Carlo integral estimation.
+In a few simple examples, including high dimensional product measures, bounds with explicit constants of feasible size are obtained.
+Our main motivation are applications to sequential MCMC methods for Monte Carlo integral estimation.

 \subjclass[2000]{65C05, 60J25, 60B10, 47H20, 47D08}

 \keywords{Markov Chain Monte Carlo, sequential Monte Carlo, importance sampling, spectral gap, Dirichlet forms, functional inequalities, Feynman-Kac formula.}